ExObsSim/ExoRad2-public/README.md

 7) inner sanctum
 8) sky foreground

-## Reports
-The code is under development, so, please report any issue or inaccuracy to the developers to support the implementation.

 ### Cite
 ExoRad has been developed from ArielRad.
 If you use this software please cite: